-Change in Control.
+Change in Control

 Our CIC Plan covers certain officers, including the NEOs.
-The CIC Plan provides for certain payments if a NEO's employment is terminated by the Company without "cause" (as defined in the CIC Plan) or by the NEO for "good reason" (as defined in the CIC Plan), in each case, within two years following a CIC of the Company.
+The CIC Plan provides for certain payments if a NEO's employment is terminated by the Company without "cause" (as defined in the CIC Plan) or by the NEO for "good reason" (as defined in the CIC Plan), in each case, either in connection with or within two years following a CIC of the Company.
 The CIC Plan does not provide for a payment to cover the impact to the executive of certain incremental taxes incurred in connection with the payments made following a CIC.
 Any amounts payable under the CIC Plan will be reduced to avoid the payment of any excise taxes.

-If a NEO's employment is terminated by the Company "without cause" or by the NEO for "good reason" following a CIC, the NEO is entitled to the following:
+If a NEO's employment is terminated by the Company "without cause" or by the NEO for "good reason" in connection with or following a CIC, the NEO is entitled to the following under the CIC Plan:

-- any accrued but unpaid base salary; - an amount equal to the NEO's target annual bonus for the year in which the termination occurred, prorated for the months of service and based on the Company's actual performance for the year; and - a lump sum severance payment equal to three times (CEO) or two times (other NEOs) the sum of: - the NEO's annual salary in effect on the termination date, or, if higher, the annual salary in effect immediately prior to the event that constitutes "good reason;" and - the NEO's target annual incentive award for the year of termination.
+- any accrued but unpaid base salary; - an amount equal to the NEO's target annual bonus for the year in which the termination occurred, pro-rated for the months of service and based on the Company's actual performance for the year; and - a lump-sum severance payment equal to three times (CEO) or two times (other NEOs) the sum of: - the NEO's annual salary in effect on the termination date, or, if higher, the annual salary in effect immediately prior to the event that constitutes "good reason" with respect to such NEO; and - the NEO's target annual incentive award for the year of termination.

-In addition to the foregoing, the NEOs would be eligible to receive welfare employee health benefits for the severance period (three years for the CEO) and (two years for the other NEOs).
+In addition to the foregoing, the NEOs would be eligible to receive welfare employee health benefit continuation for the applicable severance period (three years for the CEO and two years for the other NEOs).
 Specifically, the Company will pay the COBRA premium for the first eighteen months and any remaining coverage would be on a reimbursement basis for coverage elected outside of the Company.
 The Company would also provide each NEO with up to \$25,000 of outplacement services.

-With respect to awards granted under the 2013 and 2023 Stock Plans, outstanding unvested stock options and RSUs will not immediately vest and become exercisable or payable, as applicable, following a CIC if an alternate award is provided by the acquiring company.
-Such awards will immediately vest and become exercisable or payable, as applicable, if an alternate award is not provided.
-PSUs will be deemed to have earned a pro-rata award based on the target award opportunity and total number of months worked in the applicable performance period.
+With respect to awards granted under the 2013 and 2023 Stock Plans, outstanding unvested stock options and RSUs will immediately vest and become exercisable or payable, as applicable, following a CIC, unless a substantially equivalent alternate award is provided by the surviving entity.
+PSU awards will be deemed to have vested pro-rata based on the target award opportunity and total number of months worked in the applicable performance period.